-Texting while driving and other cell phone use while driving statistics show that this multitasking behind the wheel is becoming a life-threatening norm.
+Texting while driving and other cell phone use while driving facts and statistics show that this multitasking behind the wheel is becoming a life-threatening norm.
 Talking or texting while driving or checking or sending social media posts takes eyes and brains off the task of driving.
 Coupled with inexperience and lack of driving skills, cell phone use can be especially deadly for teen drivers.

 Because technology will change and new distractions will be introduced, parents need to make sure teens understand the value of engaged driving, where the driver is continuously attentive and focused.
 Make a family commitment not to use distracting devices while driving, including texting while driving and using social media while driving.

 According to research conducted at Children’s Hospital of Philadelphia (CHOP), teens who do not frequently use a phone while driving believe the benefits of putting away their phone while driving outweigh any drawbacks.
 For these teens, the benefits associated with not using a cell phone while driving include: